Common Health Problems with Jack Russells Terriers

 One of the best ways to avoid preventable diseases is also the simplest: exercise.
 All dogs benefit from regular exercise, but bouncy Jack Russells require more than many other breeds.
 Ample physical activity will keep them fit and prevent obesity.

-Jack Russell Terrier dog on leash running with owner
+Jack Russell Terrier dog on leash running with owner on a dirt path.

 Jack Russells are smart dogs, too, so you may want to incorporate puzzles or agility classes to keep them occupied.
 If you don’t exercise their bodies and minds, they may figure out creative—and destructive—ways to stay entertained.

-The right balanced diet — in the right amount—is monumentally important for every dog, but perhaps especially so for small-statured pups like the Jack Russell.
+The right balanced diet—in the right amount—is monumentally important for every dog, but perhaps especially so for small-statured pups like the Jack Russell.

 While those extra treats and table scraps might make your dog happy in the moment, in the long run, overfeeding and excess weight can cause serious health conditions.
 Treats aren’t off the table, but make sure you're not pushing past a healthy daily calorie intake.
 Be careful which human foods you feed your Jack Russell, and be vigilant about serving sizes.